ParaCoToUl/noarr-pipelines/docs/compute-node.md

 });
 ```

 This method can be used instead of the plain `advance` method and it executes in a background thread, so it does not block the scheduler thread.
-In most cases, when you do not need to access shared variables, you should use this compute node and this method instead of the plain `advance` method as it increases the throughput of your pipline.
+In most cases, when we do not need to access shared variables, we should use this compute node and this method instead of the plain `advance` method as it increases the throughput of our pipline.

 Because the async compute node manages the asynchronous operation by itself, it knows when it finishes.
-Therefore it knows when to call the `callback` method, so you do not have to.
+Therefore it knows when to call the `callback` method, so we do not have to.

-You can still use the `advance` method in addition to the `advance_async`, when you want to access shared variables from the scheduler thread, before the asynchronous operation starts:
+We can still use the `advance` method in addition to the `advance_async`, when we want to access shared variables from the scheduler thread, before the asynchronous operation starts:

 ```cpp
 my_async_node.advance([&](){